$USD

 Table of Contents

 You may be reading this because you are one of those companies that have reached a crossroads.
 The risk of upgrading and the risk of staying the same is starting to cross.
-This risk concern can cause a business that desperately needs a new ERP to delay and dig themselves a little deeper – which is what might have happened.
+This concern of risk can cause a business that desperately needs a new ERP to delay and dig themselves a little deeper – which is what might have happened.

 If you are worried about the risks of implementing Dynamics Business Central manufacturing in your environment, hopefully, this article will help.

-#1 It’s too Expensive
+1. It’s Too Expensive

 The good news with cloud ERP systems is that they can be less costly than traditional on-premise systems to implement and own.
 As Sabre discusses in our blog article on Cloud-Based Manufacturing ERP – the new cost structure and ease of use has great benefits over the old type of ERP.
 When it comes down to the cost of the Dynamics Business Central manufacturing ERP system – this risk is historically low.

-#2 Staff Can’t Handle the Change
+2. Staff Can’t Handle the Change

 People are much more resilient than we give them credit for.
 In many cases, your staff may be yearning for an easier way to do their jobs.
 Your team won’t have nearly the challenge of implementing Dynamics Business Central Manufacturing as you might expect.
-With a company like Sabre Limited; an experienced implementation firm that understands change management and that will do training based on your individual needs; you can mitigate this concern and get the benefits of a manufacturing ERP now.

-#3 Staff are Not Tech Savvy
+3. Staff are Not Tech Savvy

 Dynamics Business Central manufacturing modules and functions are very modern and very intuitive.
 You may think (depending on the average age of some of your staff members) that they will really struggle with new technology.
 The general lack of ERP technology experience is a misplaced worry for many businesses.